 How to Subscribe

 All you need to do is download the app onto your iOS or Android phone, sign up then log into the app using your UKClimbing login.

 Membership costs either £36 if paid annually, or £4/month if paid monthly (£48/year).
 For this you get access to the entire Rockfax catalogue.

 Membership costs either £50 if paid annually, or £5/month if paid monthly (£60/year).
 For this you get access to the entire Rockfax catalogue, 30% off most Rockfax print publications from the Rockfax web site and UKC Supporter status.

 Already a Subscriber?

-The Rockfax App brings together all the current Rockfax guides with UKC Logbooks and presents it in a user-friendly package for use on mobile devices.
-The heart of the App is the Rockfax crag and route information covering individual crags, or bundles of crags, in ‘areas’ which correspond roughly to printed guidebooks.
+The Rockfax Digital coverage brings together all the current Rockfax guides with UKC Logbooks and presents it in a user-friendly package for use on mobile devices.
+The heart of the data is the Rockfax crag and route information covering individual crags, or bundles of crags, in ‘areas’ which correspond roughly to printed guidebooks.

 The main data is sold by subscription so that you can purchase access for a period of time.
 Once you are subscribed, you will have every digital Rockfax guide available on your device for the period of your subscription.
 You can download crags and store them on your device, so you don’t need a signal to be able to read the descriptions and see the topos and maps.
 There is also plenty of free data available without subscription, enabling you to get a really good impression of what the App is like without shelling out any money.